VIRTUAL-Understanding, Managing, and Treating Suicidal Behavior

 At the outset, Joiner’s Acute Suicidal Affective Disturbance (ASAD; 2015) will be discussed.
 The ASAD identifies four key dimensions which have been empirically validated to predict imminent risk of suicide.
 The ASAD will be explicated in detail with illustrative case examples.

 Next, Stanley and Brown’s important Safety Plan will be discussed (Brown, 2015).
 This empirically supported method for dealing with suicide thoughts and urges is the best currently available.
 The phone app version will also be addressed.
-This part of the discussion will also review accommodations related to the pandemic and social isolation.
+This review will also provide a discussion of a new Safety Plan developed by the National Center for PTSD.

 In addition, Klonsky’s Three Step Theory of Suicide (2015; 2021) will be explicated.
 This empirically supported theory includes useful enhancements to Joiner’s Interpersonal Theory.